mgaray99/final_team02/doc/presentation2/presentationFile.md

 #### COMPLETED
 * Be able to load a level of a platform game
-* Move player around using arrow keys and jump with spacebar
+* Move player around using arrow keys and jump with space bar
 * Have Entity collision (i.e. Player doesn't fall thru floor)
 * Use clear model, view, controller